The moment is here. You’re about to retire. And that is why you might wonder, how to say goodbye to coworkers when you

-It depends on the company environment and your relationship with your coworkers how informal and funny you want your speech to be.
+It depends on the company environment, your relationship with coworkers, and how informal and funny you want your speech to be.
 In general, you can strive for a combination of humor, sincerity, and respect in your speech.
-Use humor in a way that everyone can relate and is not at the expense of 1 person or multiple people in the room.
+Use humor in a way that everyone can relate to and is not at the expense of 1 person or multiple people in the room.
 You don’t want to make anyone uncomfortable, get even with someone, and you want to stay away from burning bridges.
 Keep it gracious, positive, and respectful.

-When you feel overwhelmed and don’t know what to say.
-Keep it short, simple, and sweet.
+Keep it short, simple, and sweet when you feel overwhelmed and don’t know what to say.
 Use this example of a retiring policeman as inspiration if you want to say something to your coworkers but not give a whole speech.

-When it comes to giving a speech, there are a couple of things you want to keep in mind.
+When it comes to giving a speech, you want to keep a few things in mind.
 We’ve created an article on how to give the best retirement to help you out.
 20 Expert Tips For Your Retirement Speech

 79) Say Goodbye With A Video

-Nowadays we create a video for almost any occasion so why not be creative and create a video to say goodbye to your coworkers and colleagues when you retire.
-You can keep it very formal and “read” out your announcement letter on the video and send it out to coworkers.
+Nowadays, we create a video for almost any occasion, so why not be creative and create a video to say goodbye to your coworkers and colleagues when you retire?
+You can keep it very formal, “read” your announcement letter on the video, and send it to coworkers.
 But that isn’t fun, right?

 People expect videos to be more creative and less formal.
-If you’ve always had a high position in a company.
-That doesn’t mean you have to say goodbye to your coworkers in a very formal way like you’re used to.
-You can use this opportunity to make a little bit of fun and show a more personal side of yourself.
-But hey, if you want to make a serious or sincere video to say goodbye with a sincere farewell note; go for it!
+Suppose you’ve always had a high position in a company.
+That doesn’t mean you have to formally say goodbye to your coworkers like you’re used to.
+You can use this opportunity to have a little bit of fun and show yourself a more personal side.
+But hey, if you want to make a serious or sincere video to say goodbye with a sincere farewell note, go for it!